Zeros of fractional derivatives of polynomials: Riemann-Liouville Fractional Derivatives

-\begin{remark} The representation of the fractional derivatives of polynomials given in the above Lemma \ref{lem derv} has the property that their roots only depend on the factors in square brackets, which in turn implies the useful fact that the branch cut of the complex logarithm does not affect the paths \(z(\alpha)\) of zeros of these fractional derivatives.
+\begin{remark} The representation of the fractional derivatives of a polynomial $p(x)$ given in Lemma \ref{lem derv} has the property that their roots only depend on the factors in $\RL{a*}{\alpha}$, which in turn implies the useful fact that the branch cut of the complex logarithm does not affect the paths \(z(\alpha)\) of zeros of these fractional derivatives.

 We also see that for \(p(x)=(x-a)^n\) we have:

 \end{remark}